vsushko/workspace/kubernetes.md

 - Manages Ingress resources (like Deployment Controller)
 - Implements the Ingress Rules
 - There aree multiple implementations (AWS, GCP, ...)
+- Routes traffic to the services withint the namespace

 #### **Ingress Resource**
 Contains rules to route external HTTP(S) traffic to internal services.

 #### **Path-Based Routing**
 Different paths can be routed to different services

 #### **Host-Based Routing**
 Different subdomains can be routed to different services